SoftDevGang/login-form-tdd-ui-kata/_Requirements/LoginDialogRequirements.md

 ### Existing Code "Backend"

-Depending on the used technology, assume an Authentication service, facade or end point.
+Depending on the used technology, assume an `Authentication` service, facade or end point.
 It has a method to `authenticate` a user based on the user's phone, email or user name and her password.
 The call returns an `AuthenticationResult` which indicates success and an optional message.
 From now on the combination of a user's phone, email or user name is called the user's lookup.

 ### Login

-UI
+#### UI

 * There is a user name field, which is limited to 20 characters.
-* The label "Phone, email or username" is next to the input field.
+* The label "Phone, email or username" is left, next to the input field.
 * There is a password field, which is limited to 20 characters.
 * The password is either visible as asterisk or bullet signs.
-* The label "Password" is next to the input field.
+* The label "Password" is left, next to the input field.
 * There is a label in a red box above the button(s).
-It is only visible if there is an error.
+It is only visible if there was an error.
-* There is a "Log in" button in right corner of the dialog.
+* There is a "Log in" button in right corner of the window.

-Logic
+#### Logic

+The logic uses the `Authentication` backend described above.
+Calls to the backend might take some time (i.e. might block), so these calls must done **asynchronously**.

-* User name and password given, button "Log in" clicked, backend reports success, dialog is closed.
+* User name and password given, button "Log in" clicked, backend reports success, then the form is closed.
-* User name and password given, button "Log in" clicked, backend reports no success, show message in error line.
+* User name and password given, button "Log in" clicked, backend reports an error, show message in error line, form stays open.
+* When "Log in" is clicked, while the backend is working, the button stays disabled.

 ![sketch of the bare login](./SketchBare.png)

 ## Requirements for More/Optional Functionality

+* While the backend is working, the mouse cursor is indicating busy.
+* While the backend is working, a dedicated "Cancel" button is displayed, which cancels the backend.

 ### More Logic in View

 * Username is blank, "Log in" button is inactive.
 * Password is blank, "Log in" button is inactive.

-### More UI Elements
+### More (Static) UI Elements

-* Dialog title or page title or border title is "Login to Clean Code Center"
+* Window  title or page title or border title is "Login to Clean Code Center"
 * The Code Cop logo is displayed on top of the window, centred.
 See [ApplicationLogo](./ApplicationLogo.gif).
 * The message "Welcome to Clean Code Center!" is displayed, centred below the logo.